-- 1. It is important to get accurate information, including if anyone who was bitten or scratched by the animal.
-If somebody was injured do not let them leave, get their contact information and notify the clinician so they can speak with them. - 2.
-There are two Good Sam forms that need to be completed. - a.
-Good Sam intake form that needs to be completed in its entirety by the admitting person(s). - b.
-Good Sam Physical Exam and Release form that needs to be completed for the examination and treatments.
+- 1. It is important to get accurate information, including if anyone was bitten or scratched by the animal.
+If somebody was injured, please get their contact information and notify the clinician. - 2.
+Please wait for instructions from a clinician before handling and always wear gloves.
+Refer to Hospital Policy, Good Samaritan Animal Procedures for additional information.